CLSherrod/clsherrod.github.io/_posts/2005-10-10-masterminds.md

 ### Guest Speaker Format
 Each member recruits a speaker for a meeting?s first hour.
 The second hour is spent discussing the topic and any homework assigned to back up the topic.

 According to an article I found which I posted under this article, only 11.5% rely solely on the telephone to conduct meetings.
 Nearly all (91.6%) of the interviewed survey participants indicated that at least part of their Master Mind interactions take place in person.
 Nearly half (48.2%) of the online survey participants who actively participate in a Master Mind group fall within the category of having 2 to 7 members; the most common number was 4 members, reported by 13.2%.
 However, a startling 42.6% of online survey respondents reported that their group consisted of 10 or more members, a statistic that leads us to believe that their concept of a Master Mind network differs from the traditional format.
-The average number of participants in the Mastermind groups of the interviewed business owners was 5 members, a figure closer to the norm.</p>
+The average number of participants in the Mastermind groups of the interviewed business owners was 5 members, a figure closer to the norm.

+## Fake Mastermind Groups
+I’ve run into a few fake mastermind groups.
+Here is some advice on avoiding them.

+### Huge Groups
+If there are more than 10 members and no one but the paid host can talk then it’s not a mastermind.
+It may be sold in their marketing as a mastermind but it’s not.
+It’s a just a group call.

+### No Contact Info
+If it’s a group that acts like a mastermind but you don’t know the other members and not allowed to have their contact information.
+I’ve seen this go so far as actively not letting people mingle before or after an in-person meeting.

+### Avoiding Questions
+If a paid leader of a group marketed like a mastermind avoids questions.
+Even going so far as hanging up the phone or kicking you off a conference because you’re asking questions about the format of the meeting then it isn’t a good match.

+## Real Masterminds
+A mastermind group is a tight-knit community of like-minded entrepreneurs who come together to exchange ideas and address mutual concerns.
+These groups form organically and may dissolve when circumstances dictate.

+I’ve experienced mastermind groups that disbanded because a member or two achieved substantial growth, making it challenging for the smaller members to stay relevant.
+In other cases, some participants found themselves unable to contribute meaningfully to the meetings due to a lack of relevant experiences or insights.

+Occasionally, the significant disparities in individual growth within the group can create awkward dynamics.
+In such situations, it’s often best to allow individuals to find a better-suited group, where their needs and contributions align more seamlessly.
+Joining a different mastermind group that’s a better match can be a refreshing start, and remember, these groups aren’t necessarily meant to be permanent fixtures in your entrepreneurial journey.